djpugh/MTfit/_sources/tutorial.rst.txt

 Running an inversion using a :term:`CSV` file is the same as running a normal inversion.
 Calling from the command line is simply called by::

-    $ mtfit --datafile=thecsvfile.csv ...
+    $ MTfit --datafile=thecsvfile.csv ...

 The ``--invext`` flag sets the file ending that the inversion searches for when no datafile is specified, so to search for CSV files in the current directory::

-    $ mtfit --invext=csv
+    $ MTfit --invext=csv

 This will try to invert the data from all the CSV files in the current directory.

-`mtfit` can be extended for other inversion file formats using :doc:`setuptools entry-points <extensions>`
+`MTfit` can be extended for other inversion file formats using :doc:`setuptools entry-points <extensions>`

 .. _location-uncertainty-tutorial-label:

 Location Uncertainty
 =================================

-:mod:`mtfit` can include location uncertainty in the resultant :term:`PDF`.
+:mod:`MTfit` can include location uncertainty in the resultant :term:`PDF`.
 This requires samples from the location :term:`PDF`.
 The location uncertainty is included in the inversion using a :term:`Monte Carlo method` (see :doc:`bayes`).

 This file can be made from the `NonLinLoc <http://alomax.free.fr/nlloc>`_ ``*.scat`` file using :mod:`Scat2Angle` in the `pyNLLoc <https://github.com/djpugh/pyNLLoc>`_ module.